4 Money Tricks Doctors Can Use to Pay Down Student Loans Faster

 One of the hardest things for doctors is to exercise financial restraint when they start practicing.
 Typically, your income is increasing five-fold, and after living on scraps for several years, the desire to upgrade your standard of living is enormous.

 Maintaining a frugal lifestyle in your early years of practice will significantly change the trajectory of your finances in the future.
 Let’s look at the impact if your monthly expenses during training looked something like this.

 Monthly rent and utilities: $1,500

 Total Expenses: $2,750

-If you can maintain this relative level of spending, you will have some serious savings left over at the end of each month when you start practice.
-If you have an after-tax income of $11,500 each month, you’ll be able to put your student loan repayment plan on steroids if you continue to live your training lifestyle.
+If you can maintain this relative level of spending while you start practicing, you could have some serious savings left over at the end of each month you can use to pay off your loans.